Local Authority Tables

 Please find below Maps at Local Authority area level for the Manufacturing, Retail and Sustainable Tourism sectors.

 The first Map, "Gross Value Added per Head in Manufacturing" shows the variability of labour productivity across the Local Authority areas in Scotland.
-The Map shows that West Dunbartonshire, Clackmannanshire and South Ayrshire Local Authority areas had the highest GVA per head in 2015 - this will be driven by the types of manufacturing industries concentrated in these areas.
+The Map shows that West Dunbartonshire, Stirling and Clackmannanshire Local Authority areas had the highest GVA per head in 2016 - this will be driven by the types of manufacturing industries concentrated in these areas.

 The next three Maps on "Shares of Gross Value Added" are calculated by dividing each Local Authority areas' GVA (in Manufacturing, Retail or Sustainable Tourism) by Scotland's total GVA for that particular sector to create a percentage, which is then represented as a banding within the Maps.

 The final Map on "Sustainable Tourism's contribution to Local Economy" demonstrates the importance of this sector in each Local Authority area.
-For example, in 2015, 10.9% of Na H-Eileanan Siar’s non-financial business economy GVA was generated by the Sustainable Tourism sector, this compares to 4.2% for Scotland as a whole.
+For example, in 2016, 10.6% of Orkney Island’s non-financial business economy GVA was generated by the Sustainable Tourism sector, this compares to 4.7% for Scotland as a whole.
 The contribution is calculated by dividing Sustainable Tourism GVA by non-financial business economy GVA in each Local Authority area, which is then represented as a banding within the Map.
 Please note that the non-financial business economy excludes areas such as the financial sector & parts of agriculture and the public sector.